drbean/curriculum/conversation/identity/slides.md

 Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

+## Recording 10 of 10--A regret or something that changed your life

+This is the last homework.
+Do it!

+Record a conversation with your new partner about an event that happened to you and how it changed your life and made you the person you are.

+Or, talk about a regret.
+It may be about you, a family member, or a social issue.

+Look at p 72 and 73.
+Did a small event like meeting someone or getting a bicycle change your life?

+Or, look at p 75.
+Do you regret any of these same things?
+What do you regret?

+Ask your partner questions.

+30 seconds.
+Each person must ask his/her questions and answer 2 questions from their partner.

+This is the 10th of 10 conversations.
+They are worth 40 percent of your grade.
+Do it, if you want to pass the class.

+Identify yourself clearly.
+Say, "I'm John."

+## Uploading files

+If you can't find your partner, do it with someone else, and upload the file.
+And send a message to Dr Bean.
+And/or add a submission comment when you upload the file.

+Each person in your group can upload a file, if you can't find your partner and you do it with someone else.

+Remember to add the extension, .mp3, .m4a, etc to the end of the file you upload, so Dr Bean can listen to the file.

+Upload a file under your own name, if you want to be sure Dr Bean won't make a mistake with your grade.

 # Exam

 Wait until the examiner says, "Go".
 Then read the Vocabulary cards to each other.